freenas/freenas-docs/userguide/directoryservice.rst

    system taking longer than the default ten seconds to join Active Directory.
 Increase the value of :guilabel:`AD timeout` to 60 seconds.

-To change a certificate, set the :guilabel:`Encryption Mode` to *Off*, then disable AD by unchecking :guilabel:`Enable`.
+To change a certificate, enable Advanced Mode, set the :guilabel:`Encryption Mode` to *Off*, then disable AD by unchecking :guilabel:`Enable`.
 Click :guilabel:`Save`.
 Select the new :guilabel:`Certificate`, set the :guilabel:`Encryption Mode` as desired, check :guilabel:`Enable` to re-enable AD, and click :guilabel:`Save` to restart AD.

 .. _Troubleshooting Tips: